 In a picture of Adam in his sin, in verse 12, “Day Star, Son of the Morn”, we could refer to 2 Peter 1:19 that says about the people of the Last Adam, Jesus Christ, “until the day dawns and the morning star rises in your hearts”.

-Coming back to Eve, she acknowledged her guilt in being deceived.
-This resulted in her taking it from the tree.
-She admitted to God that she had eaten.
+Moreover, Eve acknowledged her guilt in being deceived; because she had taken it from the tree and she admitted to God she had eaten.
 She went further.
 She exposed what Satan had done.
 Adam knew of Satan’s part in it but he kept silent.
 Was he frightened of Satan?
 Eve plainly told God of Satan’s deception.
 In doing this, she made a breach between herself and Satan.
 Before, in verses 3-6, she had treated Satan in a friendly manner and listened to him.
 Now she is not frightened to expose his deceit of her.

-God would widen the breach between Eve and Satan.
-This was because of His promise about “her seed”, Jesus Christ, whom Satan has always opposed.
-With the word to Satan that this seed of the woman would squash his head, he was to become very inflamed against Jesus Christ and against women.
+This is why God could say, “She has chosen to make the breach, I will widen it”.
+The reason the breach was widened, and by God, was because of God’s promise about “her seed”, Jesus Christ, whom Satan has opposed always.
+With the promise to Satan that this seed of the woman would squash his head, Satan became very inflamed against Jesus Christ and against women.

 This enmity has been in effect down through the centuries.
 For the seed, this enmity culminated on the Cross.
 There Jesus Christ defeated Satan and bruised his head.
-Now Satan’s enmity is still against natural woman but in particular, it is against the woman, she who gave birth to Jesus Christ.
-This woman is the Church of Jesus Christ, Revelation 12:7.
-In this way, God Himself did widen the breach, for the sake of the whole of mankind so that redemption could come to them.
+Now Satan’s enmity is still against natural woman but in particular, it is against “the woman” the offspring of she who gave birth to Jesus Christ, the Head.
+This is the Church of Jesus Christ, Revelation 12:7.
+In this way, God Himself widened the breach, for the sake of the whole of mankind so that redemption could come to them.

 Let us look at Genesis 3:16a, regarding Childbirth.
 We look at verse 16 in the light of the promise to the woman.
 The contents of verse 16 cannot be a curse.
 If such is the case, it would mean that such curse is added to a blessing, which is what verse 15 is.
 What God says in verse 16, follows on the promise of blessing in verse 15.
 The verse is a statement of fact.
 The real translation from the Hebrew means that God is pointing out that Satan brought a snare to her in the Garden.
 That snare has brought to her an increase in sorrow and sighing.
 Her children would prove a sorrow to her.

 This happened to her when the first-born Cain, killed his brother Abel.
 Cain was then driven away by God, and both her sons were lost to her.
 Sin affects the race.

 Then God foretold what would happen to the woman.
 He did not curse her.
-According to some scholars, this should be the reading of Genesis 3:16, “Unto the woman he said, A snare has increased your sorrow and your sighing; in sorrow you will bring forth children; you are turning to your husband, and he will rule over you.
+According to some scholars, this should be the reading of Genesis 3:16, “Unto the woman he said, A snare has increased your sorrow and your sighing; in sorrow you will bring forth children; you are turning to your husband, and he will rule over you,” correct translation.

 Genesis 3:16b.
 We now come to that portion of verse 16 which says, “Your desire shall be for your husband and he shall rule over you”.
-Unfortunately, according to unbiased scholars who have studied the original Hebrew diligently, this is a wrong translation in many English bibles and also in versions that follow the King James.
+Unfortunately, according to unbiased scholars who have studied the original Hebrew diligently, this is a wrong translation in many English bibles and also in languages that follow the King James Version.

 The Lord, Jehovah, was stating what He in His foreknowledge and Omniscience knew would be a fact (prophesying).
 The wife would turn to her husband (instead of to the Lord?) and as a result the husband would rule over her.

 This has been the history of all races, particularly in heathendom.
 Christianity alone has shown any signs of freeing women from this terrible turning and resulting bondage to their husbands.
 Thus the majority of women have been in bondage and slavery for centuries.